How to Build High-Performing Teams in the Workplace

 Share

-According to Harvard Business Review:
+According to the Harvard Business Review:

 “When it comes to building extraordinary workplaces and high-performing teams, researchers have long appreciated that three psychological needs are essential: autonomy, competence, and relatedness.
 Decades of research demonstrate that when people feel psychologically fulfilled, they tend to be healthier, happier, and more productive.”